unisave-cloud/website/src/guides/http-and-the-web-explained-for-game-developers.md

 /forum/post?page=2&count=20
 ```

-The URL above may display a dynamic web page, that shows 20 posts at a time and we are looking at the second page out of all the posts.
+The URL above displays a dynamic web page, that shows 20 posts at a time and we are looking at the second page out of all the posts.

 The URL might also contain a hash `#`, but that is typically used to identify elements inside a web page, to which the browser should scroll after loading the page.
-But, this is not very useful in the context of game development.

-Since the characters `?#&=/` have a special meaning, we have to replace them with escape characters when we want to use them in the URL.
+Since the characters `?#&=/` have special meaning, we have to replace them with escape characters when we want to use them in the URL.
 This process is called *url encoding*, and you might come across terms like a *url-encoded string*.
 Below is an example of what URL-encoding looks like:

 ```
 RAW TEXT: Marks & Spencer
 ENCODED:  Marks%20%26%20Spencer
 ```

-Notice that space is encoded as `%20`, but it may in some cases be also encoded as `+`.
+Notice that space is encoded as `%20` and the ampersand as `%26`.
+Space can also be encoded as `+`, which is more readable.

 ## Web APIs